SandyRodger/launch_school_books/introduction_to_sql.md

 #### [Structured Data](https://launchschool.com/books/sql/read/introduction#structureddata)

 - Structured data aims to solve the problem of unstructured data.
 Unstructured data is like a notice-board.
 - In small amounts, unstructured data is fine.
-THe larger the data, the more unwieldy it becomes.
-THink about searching through a notebook for a single quote.
+The larger the data, the more unwieldy it becomes.
+Think about searching through a notebook for a single quote.
 - One way to store data is in a table (rows and columns) like a spreadsheet.
 These are great for managing and finding information.
 We can sort it and do things like calculate totals.
 - A database is simply *a structured set of data held in a computer*.